parsampsh/adminx/README.md

 - Secure
 - Automatic and Advance CRUD for models with useful options
 - Fully match with your database models
+- Handling 1 to n and n to n relations in database
 - Beautiful default frontend
 - Able to Customize frontend layout
 - Able to Customizing by language and localization